XuecWu/XuecWu.github.io/_pages/about.md

 During the 2026 autumn recruitment season, I have also been recognized by several AI companies through talent programs, including **ByteDance's Soaring Star Talent Program** and **Xiaomi Group's Future Star Talent Program**.

-My CSDN technology blogs are located [here](https://blog.csdn.net/m0_47623548).
+My CSDN technological blogs are located [here](https://blog.csdn.net/m0_47623548).
 Please feel free to contact me if you are interested in my works and potential collaborations 🙌.

 # 🔬 Research Interests